 Formats and related files

-The Government is currently consulting on the proposal to establish an Independent Fiscal Institution as part of New Zealand’s fiscal policy framework.
-Public submissions close on 24 October 2018.
+The Government recently consulted on the proposal to establish an Independent Fiscal Institution as part of New Zealand’s fiscal policy framework, and is now considering public submissions.

-The Government’s discussion document, New Zealand’s Fiscal Policy Framework: Establishing an Independent Fiscal Institution was released on 12 September 2018.
+The Government’s discussion document, New Zealand’s Fiscal Policy Framework: Establishing an Independent Fiscal Institution, was released publicly on 12 September 2018.